-Generally, all students who receive credit points for the course have to pass their exams.
+Generally, all students who expect to receive credit points for the module have to pass their exams, in case of a fail, the assessment needs to be repeated.
 If a student cannot attend the exam due to illness, he or she can take a make-up exam if the following criteria are met:

-- There is an official excuse with the Student Records Office.
+- There is an official excuse with the Registrar Services.

 - The student has informed the instructor before the exam that he/she cannot attend.